-Shortly after managing the Jeff Beck Group, Richard began managing Beck's old band, the Yardbirds, for their last tour—now featuring a little known session player named Jimmy Page.
-Not long after the Yardbirds’ final show on a flatbed truck in 1968, Richard Cole once again found himself in the right place at the right time—Page's new band, Led Zeppelin, was forming and were in need of a road manager.
+Shortly after managing the Jeff Beck Group, Cole began managing Beck's old band, the Yardbirds, for their last tour—now featuring a little known session player named Jimmy Page.
+Not long after the Yardbirds’ final show on a flatbed truck in 1968, Cole once again found himself in the right place at the right time—Page's new band, Led Zeppelin, was forming and was in need of a road manager.

 Although he had only officially been in the music business for fewer than five years, it didn’t take long for Cole to realize that he was witnessing one of the greatest rock bands in the history of the world take shape.
 "About four shows into that first tour of 1968–1969, I realized Led Zeppelin was an exceptional band—simply brilliant musicians."

-Led Zeppelin were bona fide rock gods by 1973, as they began one of their most successful (and controversial) tours of their career—a tour that later went on to partly inspire Cameron Crowe's movie Almost Famous.
+Led Zeppelin were bona fide rock gods by 1973, when they began one of the most successful (and controversial) tours of their career—a tour that later went on to partly inspire Cameron Crowe's movie Almost Famous.

 As Zeppelin continued to rage on throughout the 70s, so did their festering drug and alcohol habits—and Cole found himself in the iron grip of opiates.
 One of his first wake-up calls, he tells me, came on September 6, 1978.

-That night, Keith Moon was invited as a guest of Paul and Linda McCartney to a preview of the film, The Buddy Holly Story.
-Richard Cole also attended, and later they went out for dinner.
+That night, the Who's Keith Moon was invited as a guest of Paul and Linda McCartney's to a preview of the film The Buddy Holly Story.
+Cole also attended, and later they went out for dinner.
 Cole stresses that, at this point, Moon was trying to dry up and had been sober the entire evening.
 "It was actually quite a normal night, a real nice evening.
 Keith seemed fine—no drink or anything.
 In fact, it was I who left early to get my gear and fix.”

 The next morning, Cole received news that Keith Moon had taken an accidental overdose of pills and died in the same flat Mama Cass had passed away in, four years prior.
 "Shock isn't even the right word,” he tells me.
 “There are no words still.
 My poor, sweet friend was gone forever."

 The writing was on the wall for Cole, but it just wasn't legible enough for him to read.
-During what turned out to be Zeppelin's final European tour in 1980, Richard was officially fired from the job he had held for the longest time in his life.
-In his first attempt to turn his life around, he headed down to Italy for detox, but it didn’t exactly go as planned.
-The Red Brigades, an Italian left-wing terror group, bombed a railway station and Richard Cole was unbelievably mistaken as a member of the group and arrested.
+During what turned out to be Zeppelin's final European tour, in 1980, Cole was officially fired from the longest-running job he had ever held.
+In his first attempt to turn his life around, he headed to Italy for detox, but it didn’t exactly go as planned.
+The Red Brigades, an Italian left-wing terror group, bombed a railway station, and Cole was unbelievably mistaken as a member of the group and arrested.

-After his release, Richard Cole returned to England where he continued his nasty drug and alcohol problem.
-Down and out and in need of money, he amazingly returned to scaffolding—20 years after he left that world for rock n' roll.
+After his release, Cole returned to England, where he continued his nasty drug and alcohol problem.
+Down and out and in need of money, he amazingly returned to scaffolding—20 years after he had left that world for rock 'n' roll.
 But the straight job didn’t turn him straight.
 “I was still drinking and doping at that point.
 You could say I was high up on the beams and only getting higher."

 I remark on what an ironic arc that is for a life, but Cole dismisses the idea.
 "I suppose it would have been, if I had died up there—but I wasn't dead yet.
 I certainly wasn't done with life."

-In late 1985, Cole recalls taking his final drink in a pub.
-"I was not even halfway done with a pint when I heard this voice say, ‘Alright, Richard, that's enough, isn't it?’”
+In late 1985, Cole took his final drink in a pub.
+"I was not even halfway done with a pint when I heard this voice say, ‘All right, Richard, that's enough, isn't it?’”
 He placed the glass on the table and hasn’t had a drink since.

 The present-day Richard Cole.
 Photo by the author

-Possibly to make amends to the ghosts of his past, Richard also becomes a licensed drug and alcohol counselor.
-Richard still sporadically returns to tour managing, working for acts like Fu Manchu, the Gypsy Kings, and even Crazytown.
+Possibly to make amends with the ghosts of his past, Cole also became a licensed drug and alcohol counselor.
+Cole still sporadically returns to tour managing, working for acts like Fu Manchu, the Gypsy Kings, and even Crazytown.
 He’s almost surprised when I tell him I think that Crazytown is easily the worst band in the history of music.
 "Work is work," he shrugs.

 The mention of John Entwistle, the Who’s bassist and Cole’s childhood friend, sends a pained look on Cole’s face before I can ask if he was surprised to hear of Entwistle’s cocaine-induced heart attack in 2002.
 "You're always surprised," he tells me.
 His eyes water briefly and he looks up to the ceiling.
 "He was a lovely guy, the Old Ox.
 I knew him since I was 18.
 We all lived at our mum's in those days.
 We'd go and pick each other up and have a riotous good time.
 You don't just make friends like that.
 I miss them all terribly."

-Nearing 70 and with three stents in his chest and 50 years of memories, Cole doesn't have much room to care about current music.
+Nearing 70 and with three stents in his chest and 50 years of memories—some of which will be captured in the book he's writing about his mod years—Cole doesn't have much room to care about current music.
 "These bands today, they’re all people who have gone to university—posh boys who only seem to be into it for the money and not the fun.
 Back then, we were in it for the fun.
 There was no fucking money!
 For fuck's sake, Bonzo was a bricklayer when Zeppelin started!
 He was even apprehensive about leaving that job to go out with Zeppelin.
 What does that tell you abut the musicians of today?
-Those boys knew fuck-all about the business—they just worked their asses off until they had a hit record."
+Those boys knew fuck-all about the business.
+They just worked their asses off until they had a hit record."

 With that same affable energy and wide smile on his face, he shakes my hand.
-"Alright John, lovely to meet.
+"All right, John, lovely to meet.
 Please keep in touch."
 He is ten feet away by the time he finishes the sentence—those crimson suede loafers are already peeling up the road.